AlexNeugroschl/JAX_Risk_Engine/docs/getting-started/overview.md

   accurate but slower; lower precision is faster but noisier.
-The project's long-term research goal is to test whether running *many more* lower-precision simulations reaches the same risk answer, in the same amount of compute time, as running *fewer* high-precision ones.
+The project's long-term research goal is to test whether running *many more* lower-precision simulations reaches the same risk answer, in the same amount of compute time, as running *fewer* high-precision ones — pushing well past FP32, down to 8-bit and even 4-bit formats (e.g. FP8/INT8 and INT4/NF4).
 That's why every piece of this engine is built to support switching precision on and off (see [Adjustable Precision](../concepts/architecture.md#adjustable-precision)).
 - **Correctness against a known-good reference.** Rather than inventing new math, this project continuously checks its own output against ORE's — a mature, real-world risk